Blobscan/blobscan/apps/docs/src/app/docs/running-locally/page.md

 Metrics are recalculated every 15 minutes if you are running the cron job.

-During development you may want to force backfilling all the data which can be achieved using the following commands:
+During development, you may want to force backfilling all the data, which can be achieved using the following commands:

 ```shell